burrowers/garble/README.md

 With the `-tiny` flag, even more information is stripped from the Go binary.
 Position information is removed entirely, rather than being obfuscated.
 Runtime code which prints panics, fatal errors, and trace/debug info is removed.
+Many symbol names are also omitted from binary sections at link time.
-All in all, this can make binaries 2-5% smaller.
+All in all, this can make binaries about 15% smaller.

 With this flag, no panics or fatal runtime errors will ever be printed, but they can still be handled internally with `recover` as normal.
 In addition, the `GODEBUG` environmental variable will be ignored.

-Note that this flag can make debugging crashes harder, as a panic will simply exit the entire program without printing a stack trace, and all source code positions are set to line 1.
+Note that this flag can make debugging crashes harder, as a panic will simply exit the entire program without printing a stack trace, and source code positions and many names are removed.
 Similarly, `garble reverse` is generally not useful in this mode.

 ### Speed